d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

 RISC-V memory commands tutorial
 ===============================

-This page will introduce you to several ways in which MSIM can help you work with RISC-V virtual memory translation, be it with setting up pagetables, checking that the translation works as expected or figuring out issues caused by the TLB.
+This page introduces several ways how MSIM can help with RISC-V virtual memory translation, be it with setting up pagetables, checking that the translation works as expected or figuring out issues caused by the TLB.

-We expect you are already already familiar know how the Sv32 adressing mode works.
-If you are not, please consider reading the appropriate chapter of the
+We expect the reader is already familiar know how the Sv32 addressing mode works, otherwise please consider reading the appropriate chapter of the
 `RISC-V Privileged Specification <https://github.com/riscv/riscv-isa-manual/releases/download/20240411/priv-isa-asciidoc.pdf>`__.

-We also highly encourage you complete the :doc:`Mini-kernel tutorial <mini-kernel>` first, as the same build process and project structure is used for this tutorial.
+We also highly encourage completing the :doc:`Mini-kernel tutorial <mini-kernel>` before this one, as the same build process and project structure is used for this tutorial.

 .. contents:: Here is an overview of this tutorial